-The Master's College cooperative study programs provide students with numerous opportunities for off-campus learning experiences locally, nationally and internationally.
+The Master's College cooperative study degree programs in California provide students with numerous opportunities for off-campus learning experiences locally, nationally and internationally.

 In addition to TMC's own Israel Bible Extension (IBEX), students benefit from the college's membership in the Council for Christian Colleges and Universities, which provides for off-campus learning opportunities.